 I grew up in Odesa, Ukraine, before moving to the US to pursue my education.
 After graduating from San Jose State Univerity, I worked as a software engineer for several tech companies in San Francisco.
 During the Revolution of Dignity in 2014, I joined Nova Ukraine as a volunteer and later as a board member.
 I am involved in bringing new technology solutions to our organization to bring technological scale to our humanitarian efforts.
 I volunteer to help Ukrainians in the hardest of times, because I believe that together we can rebuild Ukraine as a more prosperous and democratic nation.

 Dr. Igor L Markov | Director

 I grew up in Kyiv, and moved to the US for graduate school (UCLA).
 Having worked at Google, today I’m a research scientist at Meta (Facebook) focusing on AI platforms.
 As a former professor at the University of Michigan and a visiting professor at Stanford, I’ve co-authored five books, over 200 peer-reviewed publications and supervised 12 Ph.D. degrees.
 Markov initially served on Nova Ukraine’s Advisory Board and was then elected to the Board of Directors.
 Before the invasion, I curated Nova Ukraine’s COVID-19 response, as well as advertising efforts and publicity materials.
 Since 2022, I have been leading government and media relations, contributed to fundraising, established and curated large medical projects as well as evacuation efforts.
-I have also been involved in scaling up Nova Ukraine as new volunteers are joining daily.
+I have also been involved in scaling up Nova Ukraine to accommodate new volunteers and improve organizational efficiency.

 Iryna Bilokin | Director, Secretary

 A Nova Ukraine co-founder, Iryna was born and raised in Kyiv, Ukraine.
 Having worked for the International Organization for Migration, Iryna has extensive experience in capacity building in migration management as well as in migrant and refugee programs of direct assistance, institutional reforms, and education.
 With her passion for art, Iryna’s focus in recent years has been on art education for vulnerable children and on the promotion of Ukrainian culture at large.